JereKuusela/valheim-expand_world/README.md

 # Seeds

 The layout of the world is [pre-determined](https://www.reddit.com/r/valheim/comments/qere7a/the_world_map/), and each world is just a snapshot of it.

 The world can be manually moved in this layout with `Offset X` (to west) and `Offset Y` (to south) settings.

+For example x = 0 and y = 0 would move the world center to the center of the big map.
+Similarly x = -20000 and y = 0 would move it to the edge of the big map.

+Command `print_seeds` prints the default offset and other seeds of the world.

 Each biome adds some height variation on top of the base altitude.
 This can be controlled with `Height variation seed` setting.

+The whole seed can be replaced with `Seed` setting.
+This gets permanently saved to the save file.

 # Data